yiisoft/yii2/docs/guide/tutorial-advanced-app.md

     php /path/to/yii-application/init --env=Production --overwrite=All
     ```

-2. Create a new database and adjust the `components.db` configuration in `common/config/main-local.php` accordingly.
 3. Apply migrations with console command `yii migrate`.
 4. Set document roots of your web server: